Service Animals

 What service animals are

-A service animal is a dog that is specially trained to perform tasks for a person with a disability.
+A service animal is a dog or miniature horse that is specially trained to perform tasks for a person with a disability.
 It is not a pet.
-Dogs who only provide emotional support do not qualify as service animals according to the ADA.
+Animals who only provide emotional support do not qualify as service animals according to the ADA.
 It’s against the law to misrepresent an animal as a service animal.

 To ensure everyone’s safety, we follow ADA guidelines for service animals and handlers.
-When you visit us with your service animal, our staff may ask you if the dog is required because of a disability, and what tasks the dog is trained to perform.
+When you visit us with your service animal, our staff may ask you if the animals is required because of a disability, and what tasks the animal is trained to perform.

 Service animal requirements